 Since the observance of that first Earth Day in 1970, millions of people around the world have embraced the concept of protecting the environment and conserving energy.
-Today, “going green” is a lifestyle—not just a fancy trend popularized by a new generation.
+Today, “going green” is a lifestyle.

-For at least the past two decades, there has been an increasing demand for energy-efficient homes.
-Architects and builders have responded by using green products on walls, windows, doors, roofs, floors, and ceilings.
+For at least the past two decades, there has been an increasing demand for energy-smart homes.
+Architects and builders have responded by using green products like the most energy-efficient windows, doors, roofs, floors, and ceilings.
 From solar panels to cell-foam insulation and energy-monitoring units, new homes definitely have a “cleaner footprint.”

 These homes are designed while considering the impact of the building materials on the environment by using natural resources, recycled materials, and new technologies, all while saving the homeowner money.
 It’s a win-win!

-One of the many topics that is of interest among architects today is the proper building techniques for constructing the high performance home, which is designed to use about 35 percent less energy than a similar new home and about 50 percent less energy than a similar existing home.
-These high-performance house plans are more than just energy efficient — they are more environmentally responsible and maintain a very robust sustainable living environment.
+One of the many topics that are of interest among architects today is the proper building techniques for constructing the high-performance home, which is designed to use about 35 percent less energy than a similar new home and about 50 percent less energy than a similar existing home.
+These high-performance house plans are more than just efficient — they are more environmentally responsible and maintain a very robust sustainable living environment.

 In fact, the NAHB and BuildingGreen, LLC have developed a special course that provides builders and remodelers with the latest information and techniques available in order to build a high performance home.

-In the end, a “Green House Plan" will be what every sophisticated homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.
+Soon, a “Green House Plan" will be what every homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.

-So how do you go about turning your ordinary house plan into an energy-saving, Green, earth-loving architectural masterpiece?
-Read on to find out.
+So how do you go about turning your ordinary house plan into an energy-saving, earth-loving masterpiece?
+Read on.

 Above are examples of 2-story passive-solar energy-efficient house plans featuring huge south-facing solariums, which allow abundant natural light and solar radiation into the homes to help warm them up on cold but sunny days (top, Plan #146-2046; bottom, Plan #146-1177).